Education Research Current About VU Amsterdam NL

 • we give room for mistakes and learning.

-You could also remind students of the commonly used rules for communicating in a connective way, such as 'be an OEN' (being Open, Honest and Curious).
+You could also remind students of the commonly used rules for communicating in a connecting way, such as 'be an OEN' (being Open, Honest and Curious).
 See this image for six common rules of thumb.
 You can also print this document and hang it on the wall of the classroom.

 Take a close look at your teaching: is the learning climate safe?